 Alexander Forbes of SA has withdrawn its name from Alexander Forbes insurance brokers of Kenya citing a lack of majority equity or management control.
-The Kenyan operation (formerly Hyman Robertson) who already have a new name ready to launch, feel that they have been a good custodians of the brand, turning it around from loss making one to being one of the largest in East Africa.
+The Kenyan operation (formerly Hyman Robertson) who already have a new name ready to launch, feel that they have been good custodians of the brand, turning it around from loss-making one to being one of the largest in East Africa.

 Read in the Sunday Standard that the British Council was closing their library in Mombasa owing to declining memberships.